 Even if the experience of "lightening" isn't a guarantee that your baby is coming any sooner, there are some benefits to your baby going low.
 As BabyCenter reported, heartburn usually tends to subside after lightening, and it's easier to eat more than two bites of food at a time before feeling full.
 You also might find that you don't get short of breath as often.
 On the other hand, you'll have to pee more than ever, and the pressure on your pelvis can make walking difficult (hence the pregnancy "waddle").

-Even though lightening definitely means your body is starting to prepare itself for delivery, it's not a guaranteed indication of when labor will start.
+While lightening definitely means your body is starting to prepare itself for delivery, it's not a guaranteed indication of when labor will start.
 (You should, however, tell your doctor if you feel a sudden increase in pelvic pressure or like your baby is "pushing down" before 37 weeks.)
-You could have weeks left to wait, or no time at all (some women don't experience lightening until labor actually begins).
+You could have weeks left to wait, or no time at all.
+Some women don't experience lightening until labor actually begins.

 "The only true symptom that indicates labor is coming is having regular, painful contractions with cervical change," says Nix.